D3lirus/found-infosteal/README.md

 The value of `-Command` is the contents of the file `invoke-from-env.ps1`.

-This command retrieves the contents of an environment variable `9964a802` (which is a weird name for a variable like that).
-And executes the script contained within.
+This command retrieves the contents of an environment variable `9964a802` (which is a weird name for a variable like that), and executes the script contained within.
 The contents of that script are located within `invoke-from-registry.ps1`;

 ## 2. Invoke from Registry
 The command from the environment variable finds and executes the script contained within a registry key under `HKLM:\SOFTWARE\Microsoft\ALG` named `9964a802`.
 The contents of that registry key are within the file `invoke-from-remote.ps1`.